 I’ve included the calorie count for a 16-ounce drink, not because I want you to focus exclusively on calories, but because this piece of data tells us that these drinks represent a big fat chunk of an average person’s daily caloric needs.

 I’ve also taken the sugar in grams and broken it down into more understandable measurements.
 Consuming one of these drinks completely blows past the recommended daily guidelines for added sugar intake.
 The Shamrock Shake offers nearly TRIPLE the daily recommendation of maximum added sugars.
 For the MEDIUM serving, mind you.

 My recommendation: I’m all for enjoying a special treat here and there, but these chemical concoctions really offer nothing for you.
 Instead, why not whip up a simple green shake at home?

-Add to your blender a couple ice cubes, 1 frozen banana in chunks, between 2/3 and 1 cup of milk of your choice depending on how think you like your shake (for a really indulgent shake, use light canned coconut milk!), 1 Tablespoon of raw cacao nibs (or chocolate chips), and if you crave that minty flavor, add ¼ teaspoon of pure peppermint extract.
+Add to your blender a couple ice cubes, 1 frozen banana in chunks, between 2/3 and 1 cup of milk of your choice depending on how thick you like your shake (for a really indulgent shake, use light canned coconut milk for half the milk), 1 Tablespoon of raw cacao nibs (or chocolate chips), and if you crave that minty flavor, add ¼ teaspoon of pure peppermint extract.
 Miss that green color?
 Throw in a handful of baby spinach!
 You won’t taste it, but it will definitely lend that ghoulish green tint.